Legacy Research Institute

 Loss of vision in glaucoma results from the death of retinal ganglion cells (RGCs), the neurons that convey visual information from the retina to the brain.
 RGC dendrites, the fine processes that connect neurons within the retina, retract soon after glaucomatous injury.
 Here, we propose to investigate underlying mechanisms and strategies that promote RGC dendrite regeneration leading to cell-cell communication and restoration of neuronal function.
 The results of this project will lead to novel therapeutic approaches for neuroprotection and vision restoration in glaucoma.

-U24EY033269: Overcoming Barriers to retinal ganglion cell replacement in experimental glaucoma.
+NIH U24EY033269: Overcoming Barriers to retinal ganglion cell replacement in experimental glaucoma

 Collaborators: